adrianlee44/atom-coffee-compile/README.md

 - Open compiled JS in pane if `compile on save` option is enabled

 ## Changelog
+- 2014-08-29   v0.6.0   Updated CoffeeCompile to support Atom's new ReactEditor
-- 2014-08-17   v0.5.0   Convert compiled view to editor which brings line numbers and code selection
+- 2014-08-17   v0.5.0   Converted compiled view to editor which brings line numbers and code selection
 - 2014-06-22   v0.4.0   Added keybinding for Linux and Windows
 - 2014-04-24   v0.3.2   Fixed horizontal scrolling
 - 2014-04-08   v0.3.1   Added `focus editor after compile` option (disabled by default)